-We scrutinised 196 travel insurance policies, and combined our analysis of cover with feedback from thousands of customers.
+We scrutinised the standard annual and single-trip travel insurance policies of 130 providers and combined our analysis with feedback from thousands of customers.

 Each policy is rated on the key aspects of its cover to produce a Which? policy score, while our customer score is based on how the insurers were rated by customers.

-To qualify as a WRP, an insurer must:
+To qualify as a Which?
+Recommended Provider, an insurer must:

 - Be regulated by the Financial Conduct Authority (FCA)

 - Have received responses from 30 or more customers in our customer survey